-Join Jen Kramer for an in-depth discussion in this video Exploring typography, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Exploring typography, part of Learning Foundation 4.

 The next area I'd like to cover is typography inside of Foundation. …I'm looking at a document here called 3-typography.html. …You can find this document inside of your exercise files folder. …Copy it on over to your Foundation folder, and go ahead and open it up in …your editor, and you'll be following right along with me. …In this particular page, I have a very, very mark up present. …It starts here.
 Then on line 16 ,there's the body tag, …followed by the dip of the classic row.
 Followed by a dip with the class of large 12.…

 This is going to be one fat column that goes all the way across the page, and …then inside of that, we have some extremely simple mark-up. …I have some heading tags, I have some links, I have some strong tags. …I've got a few links that go down to anchors further down on the page, I have …ems and I have strong tags.
 Very, very basic stuff that you would go …over the first day in class, as you start to learn HTML. …If you just take a look at this in the web browser, real quick, this is what the …

 - Working with lists

 - Including flexible video

 - Creating accordion panels and tabs for in-page navigation